The Alexandrian

 Frostbane - 4ek

-Frostbanes are skeletal figures case in ice, but with a flame burning within their chest.
+Frostbanes are skeletal figures encased in ice, but with a flame burning within their chest.
 Through its icy sheath, this flame burns fiercely — usually in shades of blues, but often purple or green or even crimson.

 Ice & Fire.
 Their existence is born from paradox and their mockery of life sustained through an antithetical balance of elemental forces, for the necromancer kindles within their frozen breast a magical flame.
 This flame slowly consumes their dead flesh, but does not affect the ice which was their death and tomb.
 Thus heat and frost are maintained in an eternal, impossible tension.